daniyaljunjua/Data-Analysis-Projects/README.md

 1. **Netflix Analysis**
    - This project analyzes data from Netflix using Python and performs exploratory data analysis (EDA), visualizations, and some machine learning algorithms.

-2. **[Add Your Other Projects Here]**
-   - A brief description of each of your other projects can go here.

 ## Getting Started